eic/tutorial-analysis/_episodes/03-analysis.md

 Newer versions of root, such as the version in eic-shell, have access to a relatively new class, [RDataFrames](https://root.cern/doc/master/classROOT_1_1RDataFrame.html).
 These are similar to pythonic data frame style strucutres that you may be familiar with.
 Some people are moving towards utilising RDataFrames in their analysis.
 If you are more familiar with working with data frames, you may wish to investigate these further.

 RDataFrames will not be covered in this (April 2024) tutorial, but may be included in future.
 If you have an example analysis utilising an RDataFrame that you would be happy to share, please let us know so we can refer to it as an example!

-## Additional Resources

-Check the "Extras" tab at the top of the page for some additional resources.
-In particular, check out the Exercise Scripts link for some skeletons/templates for the scripts above to get you started.
-I'll also add "completed" exercise scripts a bit later on.

-The "Examples Repository" link goes to a repository of analysis scripts/codes currently in use.
-You might want to refer to this as you get started on your own project if you are struggling to get off the ground.
-Or, it may just serve as an additional reference point.